wertercatt/tooters/tooters.md

 ## <small>Direct Messaging</small>

-Be aware that toots sent to ‘mentioned people only’ (DMs) are not encrypted, and therefore should not be considered truly private.
+Be aware that toots sent to ‘mentioned people only’ (DMs) are not encrypted, and therefore should not be considered private.

 ## <small>Account Retention</small>